eclipse-archived/ceylon-lang.org/documentation/1.2/reference/tool/project.md

     ./modules/com/example/thing/1.0/module-resources/META-INF/MANIFEST.MF
     ./.ceylon/config

+This might seem like quite a list, but of all these directories only `source` is actually required and the `modules` directory is generated for you by the Ceylon tools.
+The others you add only when actually needed.

+So what are all these directories for?
+Let's start from the begining:

 ### The `source` directory

 This is obviously the most important of all, without this there's no code to